Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 ARTICLE XII - LEGACIES and GIFTS

-12.1 The Treasurer is authorized to accept legacies and gifts made to the Society, crediting them to a special fund provided that the directions, conditions, or trusts made or imposed by the testator or donor are not found by the Board to be burdensome or incompatible with the best interests of the Society.
-Legacies include all bequests made by wills of decedents.
-Gifts include memorial gifts, gifts that designate the special fund as the recipient, and all gifts for which no designation is made by the donor.
+12.1 The Treasurer is authorized to accept legacies and gifts made to the Society, crediting them to the General fund, unless otherwise specified by the donor, or to special funds as determined by the Board.
+Legacies include all bequests made by wills and testaments of decedents.
+Gifts include memorial gifts designated to a special funds by the donor, and all gifts for which no designation is made by the donor.

 ARTICLE XIII - PARLIAMENTARY AUTHORITY